waiyulam/Simple-Shell/README.md

 # Simple-Shell
-### goal
+## goal
 The goal of this project is to understand important UNIX system calls by implementing a simple shell called sshell.
 A shell is a command-line interpreter: it accepts input from the user under the form of command lines and executes them.

-### High level idea of the program design:
+## High level idea of the program design:
+When user inputs command, we first decide if user has input or not.
+If user input <enter>, removing tailing newline from command line.
+When user has valid input, we use function executeStatus to manage active processes and delete zombie processes.
+If we don't have any other processes, current command is the head of processes' linked list.
+If we have other active processes, we add current command into the tail of the linked list.
+Then in current process, we decide if command line is a pipe structure or not.
+If it is a pipe structure, we use function executePige to execute it and if it is a single command, we use our execute function to execute it.
+Specific implementation details will be discussed in the module <implementation details> with respect to each phase.

-### Implementation details:
+## Implementation details:
 Regarding to the phase 1, we handle the redirecting error output using printf(stderr, ...) and input &status pointer into wait() in order to obtain the exit value for the child process.